rubenvar/rubenvara.io/src/posts/docs/site-docs.md

 Posts can be `status: "published"` or `status: "draft" (or anything else really)`.

 If not `"published"`, posts load in `dev` but not in `prod`.

+## Future

+New optional fields can always be inputed in the future, for layout, post series, etc.